esphome/esphome-docs/components/modbus_controller.rst

         accuracy_decimals: 0

 To minimize the required transactions all registers with the same base address are read in one request.
-The response is mapped to the sensor based on register_count and offset in bytes.
+The response is mapped to the sensor based on ``register_count`` and offset in bytes.
+For example:

 **Request**